Nuclear Medicine Technologist

 Loma Linda University – School of Allied Health Professions

 Students can earn their bachelor’s of science in nuclear medicine technology at Loma Linda University School of Allied Health Professions.
-This is a hybrid program with many of the courses taught through distance learning.
-Online classes in this program still require a high degree of interaction with faculty and participation, to help mimic in-person learning.
+This is a hybrid program, with many of the courses taught through distance learning.
+However, online classes in this program still require a high degree of interaction with faculty and participation to help mimic in-person learning.

 • Location: Loma Linda, CA